State Department to raise travel warnings for Americans due to coronavirus

 It was less than one week ago, the State Department raised the global travel advisory to level 3, Reconsider travel.

-Secretary of State Mike Pompeo told Sean Hannity of FOX News on Wednesday that the State Department is doing everything they can to protect American citizens all across the world.
+Secretary of State Mike Pompeo told Sean Hannity of FOX News on Wednesday that the State Department is doing everything it can to protect American citizens all across the world.

 “We know of students that are in Peru, some other travelers that are there as well.
 There are other countries, too, where those countries have shut down their airports.
-We are working to try and solve problems for each of those American citizens,” said Pompeo.
+We are working to try and solve problems for each of those American citizens,” Pompeo said.
 “We’re going to do everything we can to get every American home safely.